Transforming Goettl’s outdated desktop tool into a seamless dual-experience mobile app—empowering employees with an optimized platform on the go.

 The user flows I created were carefully vetted and reviewed by Steven and Anthony.
 After securing their greenlight, I moved quickly to start putting pen to paper.

-All employees overwhelmingly favored the Model B design over the Model A concept.
+The response was clear—employees overwhelmingly favored Model B over Model A.

 Rapid wireframing

-Managers expressed a need for a tool that would allow them to issue management actions, such as providing feedback, on the go.
-In addition to viewing their techs performance metrics, this was identified as the core function in the day-to-day duties of a manager.
+Managers needed a mobile tool to issue management actions, such as providing feedback, while on the go.
+Alongside tracking technician performance metrics, this became a core function in their daily workflow.

-It was at this stage we encountered a predictable, but still challenging obstacle.
+At this stage, we encountered a predictable yet challenging obstacle.

 Usability testing